zzonyo/trust-docs-test/source/index.html.md

 # Changelog

+## 1.0.3 2020-12-02 【Modified “Order details acquisition” interface (When querying cancelation data of orders that have not been partially filled, if “created_at” and “order_type” parameters are not uploaded, the data that can be queried reduced from last 12 hours to last 2 hours.); modified “Query history orders” interface (When querying cancelation data of orders that have not been partially filled, the data that can be retained reduced from last 24 hours to last 2 hours.)】

+### 1、Modified “Order details acquisition” interface (When querying cancelation data of orders that have not been partially filled, if “created_at” and “order_type” parameters are not uploaded, the data that can be queried reduced from last 12 hours to last 2 hours.)

+   - Interface Name：Order details acquisition

+   - Interface Type：private

+   - Interface URL：linear-swap-api/v1/swap_order_detail

+### 2、modified “Query history orders” interface (When querying cancelation data of orders that have not been partially filled, the data that can be retained reduced from last 24 hours to last 2 hours.)

+   - Interface Name：Get History Orders

+   - Interface Type：private

+   - Interface URL：linear-swap-api/v1/swap_hisorders

 ## 1.0.2 2020-11-24 【 Added: Query historical settlement records of the platform interface.
 Modified:  Added fields of return parameter for "Query Liquidation Orders" interface and "Subscribe Liquidation Order Data" interface】

 ### 1、Added “Query historical settlement records of the platform” interface